alexanderGugel/jquery.easing/README.md

+> This is a bundled version of the wonderful [jQuery Easing Plugin](https://github.com/gdsmith/jquery.easing) to make it available via [npm](https://www.npmjs.com/package/jquery.easing).

 # jQuery Easing Plugin

 What is it?
 A jQuery plugin from GSGD to give advanced easing options.
 More info [here](http://gsgd.co.uk/sandbox/jquery/easing)